danpaquette/danpaquette.github.io/src/jekyll/_posts/2018-07-01-build-your-brand-first-then-build-your-website.md

 Have these brand elements executed well before you start a web project, and I guarantee the end result with not only be more satisfying to you personally, but more performant in your goals.
 Businesses that undertake these exercises resolve much of the guess work and extra budgetary liberties we have to take resulting in cheaper, often quicker launch.

+Moreover, it's less work you'll have to do down the road.
+Make competent, measured decisions about your brand over the snap judgements we'll need to make in order to design your website.
+You'll spend less time fixing all the liberties a web designer took when you have people who are actually trained to build brands.